-How to disable Google Chrome AI features on Windows 11 (for good)
+How to permanently disable all Google Chrome AI features via Registry on Windows 11 (it works)

 Take full control of Google Chrome by disabling all AI features for a traditional browsing experience on Windows 11.